slovenian flag SLO

 Survey implementers highlighted the importance of motivated and engaged interviewers, quality questionnaires and the use of QR codes on respondent letters as good practices to encourage participation in surveys.

 On the topic of data provider profiles and (non-)participation in surveys, SURS highlighted traditional written communication (short texts, use of pictograms and clear basic information about the surveys), slow responses to information from the field, usability of the website, organisation of the work and low awareness of SURS among young people as possible areas of improvement for participation in surveys.
 They also produced an analysis of the persons involved in statistical surveys (the 'personas') and presented for each of them the factors that are important for their participation in the surveys.
-They highlighted the upgrading of internal processes, adapting communication to the younger generations and the monitoring and analysis of non-response as important guidelines for the future.
+They highlighted the upgrading of internal processes, adapting communication to the younger generations and monitoring and analysis of non-response as important guidelines for the future.

 NIJZ also shared their experience of conducting research over the last three years.
 The importance of cooperation and exchange of views and experiences of all those involved, including the sponsor, the contractor, the interviewers and the selected persons, was highlighted.
 They note that online panels are excellent for quick assessments, that postal surveys are "in" again due to the pandemic; even the youngest groups are keen to participate, but postal surveys are quite expensive.
 An interesting finding is that participants in health surveys value results and outputs more than practical rewards.